Abraham Foxman: Opposition to Park51

 Foxman opposed the Park51 Islamic community center near the World Trade Center site.
 Fareed Zakaria, a recipient of ADL's Hubert H. Humphrey First Amendment Freedoms Prize, returned the prize and its $10,000 honorarium, saying that he "cannot in good conscience hold onto the award or the honorarium that came with it".
 Zakaria has "urged the ADL to reverse its decision".

 Simone Zimmerman

 Foxman called for the firing of anti-Zionist activist Simone Zimmerman, subject of the 2023 film Israelism and the then-Jewish outreach coordinator for the Bernie Sanders 2016 presidential campaign.
 She was only in the position for 30 hours and was terminated due to making what some considered inflammatory remarks about Benjamin Netanyahu and Hillary Clinton on social media.
 Foxman and Malcolm Hoenlein had called for her firing before it was revealed the remarks had been made.

+Support for Joe Biden

+In 2020, Foxman for the first time publicly endorsed a presidential candidate, backing Joe Biden in his race against Donald Trump.
+Foxman called Trump a "demagogue" whose reelection would be a "body blow for our country and our community."